Your Student ID Card

 The expiry date of your student ID card is the expected end date of your course.
-If you are still studying your course but your ID card expiry date has passed then you will need to contact the Information Point.
+If you are still studying your course but your ID card expiry date has passed then you will need to contact the Information Points.

 Lost or carelessly damaged ID Cards will be replaced upon payment of the appropriate fee.
-Please contact the Information Points, and see list of current Information Centre Administration Charges for the replacement card charge.
+Please see the list of current fees.